-Chandler et al. (2014) raise three concerns regarding the use of MTurk data.
+Chandler, Mueller and Paolacci (2014) raise three concerns regarding the use of MTurk data.
 First, respondents may participate multiple times on the same survey; second, respondent performance on diagnostic items, such as cognitive reflection tasks, may be inflated due to conceptually related experiments; third, researchers may employ post hoc data cleaning.
 Our survey is designed to mitigate these threats.
 First, while our survey was administered in two waves, we used JavaScript to pre-screen and exit respondents if their unique WorkerID appeared in the second wave.
 Second, the diagnostic items we employ to ensure attention and comprehension are task-specific to the survey instrument and not generic cognitive reflection tasks.
 Finally, all respondents that completed the survey were included in the main analysis; no post hoc data cleaning was conducted.

 The survey was posted in two waves on MTurk, January 5 and January 12 of 2017.
-We collected complete responses from 999 MTurk participants, at a rate of \$0.75 per response.12 Table 2 shows descriptive statistics for survey participants, comparable U.S. Census data for 2010 and the Kuziemko et al. (2015) MTurk sample (N=3,741).
+We collected complete responses from 999 MTurk participants, at a rate of \$0.75 per response.
+The average time to completion was 6 minutes 52 seconds; therefore, the hourly rate was \$6.54.\frac{11}{2}\$ Descriptive statistics for survey participants, comparable U.S.